winston1214/winston1214.github.io/index.md

 ---

 # About Me
-Welcome, My name is Youngmin Kim (김영민), research intern student in Yonsei <a href='https://mirlab.yonsei.ac.kr/'>MIR Lab</a> by Youngjae Yu.
+Welcome, My name is Youngmin Kim (김영민), Integrated Course student in Yonsei <a href='https://mirlab.yonsei.ac.kr/'>MIR Lab</a> by Youngjae Yu.

 I have a great interest in story visualization, text-to-image generation, image captioning, and other computer vision related topics.